tsgates/arch-wiki-markdown/wiki/Using_File_Capabilities_Instead_Of_Setuid.md

 > util-linux-ng

-Note:Warning: Do not use it, because mount and umount can not do some checks, then users can mount/umount filesystems that do not have permission.
+Warning:Do not use it, because mount and umount can not do some checks, then users can mount/umount filesystems that do not have permission.

-    # chmod u-s /bin/mount
+    # chmod u-s /usr/bin/mount
-    # setcap cap_dac_override,cap_sys_admin+ep /bin/mount
+    # setcap cap_dac_override,cap_sys_admin+ep /usr/bin/mount

-    # chmod u-s /bin/umount
+    # chmod u-s /usr/bin/umount
-    # setcap cap_dac_override,cap_sys_admin+ep /bin/umount
+    # setcap cap_dac_override,cap_sys_admin+ep /usr/bin/umount

 > xorg-xserver